martinrs/discordChatQueue/README.md

 ## Roadmap

 The following features are planned and prioritized as listed
-1. Move all members to Queue Manager's voice chat on command `!plenum` with optional time delay parameter
 1. Mute and Unmute all other members than owner (and possibly other exempted roles)

 If you have suggestions for new features, please request it as an [issue](https://github.com/martinrs/discordQueueBot/issues).